 In the first step, Principal Component Analysis tries to find a line that minimizes the distance between it and the data points as much as possible.
 This procedure is the same as in linear regression.
-This line is therefore a summed combination of all individual features of the data set and forms the first principal component.
+The line is therefore a summed combination of all individual features of the data set and forms the first principal component.

 An attempt is then made to create a second line that is orthogonal, i.e. perpendicular, to the first principal component and again minimizes the distance to the data points.
-The lines must be orthogonal to each other because the principal components should not be correlated with each other and also because a perpendicular line is very likely to explain variance that is not contained in the first component.
+The lines must be orthogonal to each other because the principal components should not be correlated with each other and because a perpendicular line is also very likely to explain variance that is not contained in the first component.

 How many Principal Components are the target?

-Basically, there is a correlation between the number of principal components and the remaining information content.
+There is a correlation between the number of principal components and the remaining information content.
 This means that with more components you also explain even more variance and thus have information contained in the data set.
 Very few components, on the other hand, mean that the dimensions have been greatly reduced, which is the purpose of principal component analysis.

 According to Kaiser (1960), however, there is a quite good reference point according to which the components can be selected.
 Only the principal components that have a variance greater than 1 should be selected.
 Because only these components explain more variance than a single variable in the data set possibly can and really lead to a dimension reduction.